Line Bundles on The First Drinfeld Covering: Drinfeld symmetric spaces

 Because $p$-torsion commutes with taking the inverse limit,

 Furthermore, we have an exact sequence of inverse systems

-and,
+and

-because each transition map is surjective, thus the natural map
+because each transition map is surjective; thus the natural map

 is an isomorphism.
-Therefore, taking the $G$-invariants of the exact sequence (\ref{exactseq1}) above,
+Therefore, taking the $G$-invariants of the exact sequence (\ref{exactseq1}) above, we obtain

-Then the conclusion follows by Lemma \ref{nomodpGinvariants}. \end{proof}
+Then the conclusion follows by Lemma~\ref{nomodpGinvariants}. \end{proof}

-\section{Line Bundles on the First Drinfeld Covering}
+\section{Line bundles on the first Drinfeld covering}

-Recall that we write $L$ for the completion of the maximal unramified extension of $F$, and that $K$ is a complete field extension of $F$.
-Let $\varpi \in \overline{F}$ be a primitive $(q-1)$st root of $-\pi$.
+Recall that we write $L$ for the completion of the maximal unramified extension of $F$ and that $K$ is a complete field extension of $F$.
+Let $\varpi \in \overline{F}$ be a primitive $\supst{(q-1)}$ root of $-\pi$.
 In this section we assume that $K$ contains $L(\varpi)$.
-The extension $L(\varpi)$ is the first Lubin-Tate extension of $L$, and as such is independent of the choice of $\pi$ \cite[Thm.
-3]{LT}.
+The extension $L(\varpi)$ is the first Lubin--Tate extension of $L$, and as such is independent of the choice of $\pi$; see \cite[Theorem~3]{LT}.

-We are interested in the space $\sM_1$, which admits the following explicit description due to Junger. \begin{defn} If $X$ is a rigid space over $K$, then for any $n\geq 1$, the \emph{Kummer map},
+We are interested in the space $\sM_1$, which admits the following explicit description due to Junger. \begin{defn} If $X$ is a rigid space over $K$, then for any $n\geq 1$, the \emph{Kummer map}

 sends $u \in \OO(X)^\times$ to